Direct connections to the cloud within 24hrs.

 By utilising cross-connections, Teraco’s Africa Cloud Exchange is a highly scalable, quick and cost-effective way to create a hybrid or multi-cloud IT environment: “It creates an ideal opportunity to move business-critical workloads and latency-sensitive applications to the public cloud.
 Through this approach, fewer network hops, higher carrier diversity, and interconnectivity are automatically a part of a resilient and scalable network,” says Owen.

-In addition, Owens says that cloud operators can take advantage of direct access to African terrestrial fiber, satellite connectivity, submarine cables and an open market for interconnection.
+In addition, Owens says that cloud operators can take advantage of direct access to African terrestrial fibre, satellite connectivity, submarine cables and an open market for interconnection.

 Using the Africa Cloud Exchange, Owens says Teraco recently ran real-world latency tests from the Teraco cross-connection directly to resources deployed in Western Europe and resources deployed in South Africa via Microsoft Express Route.
 As shown in the diagram below, the RTT (Round Trip Time) to resources deployed in the cloud from Teraco’s Africa Cloud Exchange has improved from an average of 171ms down to less than 2ms.